OttoDotto/OttoDotto/README.md

 - 👋 Hi, I’m @OttoDotto.
 You can call me by my real name Samuel, or just Otto.

-- 👤 I’m 19 years old Argentinian.
+- 👤 I’m 22 years old Argentinian.

 - 👀 I’m interested in Python, Arduino, and anime.

-- 🌱 I’m currently learning Tkinter in Python.

 - 📫 How to reach me:
    * Twitter: @OttoDott0